Abraham Abraham Summer Home On Cherry Island Had Many Connections, Part Of Millionaires Row (1899 – Present)

-The residence for Abraham required blasting of about 9 feet of rock ledges that were described as being “quite jagged.”
+Abraham’s residence required blasting about 9 feet of rock ledges described as being “quite jagged.”
 A complete system for electric lighting would also be installed, along with plumbing and sewage that would make the summer cottage more like a city home in most regards.
-The estimated costs at the time for both cottages was well over $100,000.
+The estimated costs at the time for both cottages were well over $100,000.

 I never knew a more just and equitable man than Abraham Abraham.
 He was born and bred and schooled here, but his grand name leads the mind back to the border line where fable ceases and history begins.
 All of the virtues were so proportioned and balanced in him as to make a perfect man.
 Always patient, always kind, always just and tolerant, never morose or despondent, prone always to overlook and forgive, every one saw in him the personification of encouragement and good will to all men.